 Research into treating depression consistently shows that what helps people most to overcome depression is the right kind of therapy, along with the right kind of medication.

-Psychotherapy is often referred to as “talk therapy”, because it involves the patient sitting down with a psychotherapist and opening up about his or her life.
+Psychotherapy is often referred to as “talk therapy” because it involves the patient sitting down with a psychotherapist or at a treatment center like Solace Treatment and opening up about his or her life.
 Good therapists do not merely talk and listen; they employ a wide array of strategies for helping their patients come to terms with where they are at in life, and what they need to do going forward.
 This type of therapy is effective for treating depression and empowers the individual to develop their own strategies for mitigating difficult situations moving forward.

 EMDR is an evidence-based form of psychotherapy that has been thoroughly researched and proven to aid people in their recovery from depression and trauma especially when the trauma runs deep enough to trigger a physical stress response such as depression.
 If you experience a traumatic event, there will be times when your brain can’t deal with this trauma on its own, and you might need additional help beyond a regular therapeutic session.
 You can learn more about EMDR in this article.